NEXA-NETWORK/cat-erc-v1/README.md

-3. Run the following command on both of your chosen networks to register the deployed CATERC20 tokens on each network.
+3. Go to the registerERC20Chain.ts file and set the custodian address of the owner of the deployed CAT contract.
+Then run the following command on both of your chosen networks to register the deployed CATERC20 tokens on each network.

  `npm run register-ERC20 [NAME_OF_NETWORK]`